OpenPMU/OpenPMUdocs/README.md

 # OpenPMU
 OpenPMU is the Open Source Phasor Measurement Unit.

 What's a PMU?
-Why do I want one?
+Why would you want one?
 Find out at www.openpmu.org/pmu-fundamentals  :)

 We're presently migrating our project over from other repositories.
 We're also tidying up our code to make it more friendly.